-There’s a reason they call today Fat Tuesday.
-In its essence, Mardi Gras is a celebration of indulgence.
-To ring it in, we’re sharing all of the Louisiana favorites in our repertoire (think spicy crawfish beignets, boozy Ramos gin fizzes and decadent bananas Foster).
-Even if you can’t make it to the Big Easy, we say go all out on the biggest day of Mardi Gras with a feast worthy of a street parade—then invite all your friends over to devour it with you.
+There’s a reason Louisianans refer to today as Fat Tuesday: It’s the kickoff of Mardi Gras, which is in its essence a celebration of sheer indulgence.
+To properly ring it in, look to all of the standbys in the Cajun and Creole repertoire: boozy Ramos Gin Fizzes, briny Shrimp Étouffée, spicy jambalaya, decadent Bananas Foster and more.
+Even if you can’t make it to the Big Easy this year, we give you permission to go all out on the biggest day of Mardi Gras with a feast that’s worthy of a street parade.

 |Ramos Gin Fizz

 This is one of the most famous drinks of New Orleans, with gin, citrus juice, foamy egg whites and a splash of soda water.

 These savory beignets are just a bit rough, with a springy texture similar to cake doughnuts.
 Studded with chopped crawfish, they’re like a cross between hush puppies and conch fritters.

 Slather this spicy, cheesy cornbread with rich honey butter for a match made in heaven.